PhD Student Profile: Bryson White

 Bryson White is the son of Paul and Sheila White of Fresno, California.
 He holds master’s degrees in theology and intercultural studies from Fuller Theological Seminary, and a bachelor’s degree in political science from California State University at Northridge.
 White comes into the academy from the field of community organizing with the PICO National Network (now FIA) in his hometown of Fresno, California.
 As an organizer, Bryson organized clergy and lay leaders on issues such as: mass incarceration, police accountability, housing reform, and gun violence reduction.

-Bryson's work looks at the ways in which Christian theologies come to inform carceral realities in the lives of Black and dispossessed persons.
-Particularly, he studies the ways in which Christian theologies as anti-Black discourse shape the theo-mythology of the ontological black criminal which manifest themselves through the mass incarceration of Black and Brown people.
-He is interested in liberation theologies, Black feminist theories of the human, carceral studies, and American religious history.
+Bryson’s work looks at the ways in which Christian theologies come to inform carceral realities in the lives of Black and dispossessed persons.
+Particularly, he studies the ways in which Christian theologies as anti-Black discourse shape the theo-mythology of the ontological black criminal which manifest themselves through the mass incarceration of Black people.
+He is interested in liberation theologies, theological anthropology, eschatology, democracy and freedom movements, carceral studies, Tupac Shakur, and American religious history.
+His dissertation titled, Racial Rapture: Mass Incarceration as Distorted Eschatology, has been funded by the Louisville Dissertation Fellowship for the 2021-2022 academic year.
+White is also a twice selected Forum for Theological Exploration (FTE) Doctoral Fellow.

 Papers and Publications